keithlee-co-uk/home-kubernetes-configuration/README.md

 ## Objetives
 To have running a:
-- Dashboard
+- Resilient Dashboard
 - Resilient DNS
 - Resilient Monitoring

-* Resilient - meaning a power outage on one or two nodes the service remains up.
+### Resilient - meaning a power outage on one or two nodes the service remains up.
+This will mean we want a Service or maybe to load balance the end-points - not sure yet.

 ![Logo](https://github.com/keithlee-co-uk/home-kubernetes-configuration/blob/master/images/Kubernetes-Logo.wine.png)